akoblentz/sguil-api/README.md

 * Configuration

-This application is currently in development mode, not suitable for productiona as-is.
+This application is currently in development mode, not suitable for production as-is.

 * Database initialization